-They stand around the ominous gray stranger in the centre of the room and someone chants as if trying to get rid of the devil.
+The characters stand around the ominous gray stranger in the centre of the room and someone chants as if trying to get rid of the devil.
 Then a gun goes off in the distance, which they know to be fired whenever a prisoner escapes from the nearby town of Casterbridge, where there is a prison.

 They deduce that the terrified man was the sheep thief, and that he fled because he recognised his own executioner.
 The firing of the alarm gun continues at intervals.

-A fifty-year-old guest advises the executioner to pursue the man, since that his his job after all.
+A fifty-year-old guest advises the executioner to pursue the man, since that is his job after all.
 But the executioner says he needs to go home first and retrieve his staff.
 He insists he needs a staff as a weapon to hit his prisoner.

-The rest of the men decide to take it upon themselves to catch the man so they gather pitchforks and planks of wood (staves) as weapons, light lanterns and go after him.
-The women stay in the house and comfort the Christened baby, who has been woken up.
+The rest of the men decide to take it upon themselves to catch the man.
+So they gather pitchforks and planks of wood (staves) as weapons, light lanterns and go after him.
+The women stay in the house and comfort the christened baby, who has been woken up.

 The women vacate the room where the food is.
-The stranger who was sitting by the chimney turns back and reenters the property.
+The stranger who was sitting by the chimney turns back and re-enters the property.
 He eats some of the cake.
 He drinks more mead.
 Then he is joined by the stranger in cinder-gray.
 After eating and drinking their fill, the two strangers go their separate ways.

-Meanwhile, the men out hunting for the so-called escaped prisoner realise the executioner is no longer with them and aren’t sure what to do next.
+The men out hunting for the so-called escaped prisoner realise the executioner is no longer with them and aren’t sure what to do next.
 They’re having trouble navigating the land in the darkness, with its unexpected rubble and hollows.